Love American Style (Dexter)

 "Love American Style" is the fifth episode of the first season of the American television drama series Dexter, which first aired on October 29, 2006 on Showtime in the United States.
 The episode was written by Melissa Rosenberg and was directed by Robert Lieberman.
 In the episode, Dexter Morgan (Michael C. Hall) hunts down Jorge Castillo (José Zúñiga), a human trafficker and murderer.
 His sister, Ofr.
 Debra Morgan (Jennifer Carpenter), attempts to extract information from a security guard whose limbs were amputated by the "Ice Truck Killer".
+The episode also features the first appearance of Christian Camargo as Rudy Cooper.

 The episode was the first to be written by Rosenberg; it was her first for a cable show, and she finished writing the script five weeks early.
 Filming took place at numerous locations in and around Miami, Florida and Los Angeles, California.
 The scenes filmed in Florida were shot in July 2006 and those in California were shot later.
 "Love American Style" received generally positive reviews from critics and was watched by 6.7 million people when it was broadcast by CBS eighteen months after its Showtime premiere.